 While a high-end brand like Louis Vuitton might prioritize time-to-resolution over repair cost, another brand might have a higher rate of rejection based on cost and prefer to spend time finding a provider who can meet strict budgetary requirements.
 AI-enabled technology ‘understands’ these preferences and can make recommendations accordingly.
 This takes the qualitative aspect out of the FM decision-making process and helps facilities professionals focus on the numbers, driving marked improvements in efficiency for the entire organization.

 AI has shown incredible potential for modernizing many industries and business functions – including facilities management.
 The majority of its power lies in data analytics, where prescriptive models can be leveraged across large datasets to assist FM professionals with core decision-making processes and reveal opportunities for significant savings.
 Perhaps the most valuable function of AI, however, is its ability to improve over time, “trained” by the users who interact with it to prioritize specific goals or outcomes.
 This means users can trust that the recommendations or results they’re seeing are consistent with high level business priorities, whether it’s reducing spend, decreasing carbon footprint, or minimizing downtime.

 AI isn’t a futuristic concept.
 It’s widely available, ready to transform your business into a data-driven powerhouse.
 If you want to stay ahead of the competition, cut costs, and optimize your FM workflows, consider adopting AI-enabled technology – or risk being left behind in the wake of Industry 4.0.

-Want to ensure next-gen success for your FM program?
-Learn more about leading-edge Service Automation technology.
+Ensure next-gen success for your FM program, with our leading-edge Service Automation technology.